THE FREEZE-DRYING PROCESS:

 FREEZING vs. FREEZE-DRYING

 The current standard for preserving breast milk is freezing.
 How does freeze-drying stack up against freezing?
-Freezing is not a perfect method of preservation since even at low temperatures food quality deterioration may still occur.
+Freezing is not a perfect method of preservation since even at low temperatures food quality deterioration may still occur (see more here).
 Freeze-drying is a better long-term storage solution because the process gently removes the ice crystals without thawing, and because the enzymes and degradation components present in breast milk are inactive in the absence of water.

 Healthy living cell and nutrients in fresh breast milk.